Price Thresholds: Why the Demand Curve Has Cliffs at $4.99 → $5.00

 - Net volume change: -19.8%

-Profit analysis (per 100,000 units at $4.89, margin 40%):
+Per 100,000 units at the starting $4.89, margin 40%:

-1. Price just below, never just above: If your cost analysis says you need to be at $5.10, price at $4.99 and find the 2% elsewhere (pack size reduction, trade term renegotiation, cost reduction).
+If your cost analysis says you need $5.10, price at $4.99 and find the 2% elsewhere (pack-size reduction, trade-term renegotiation, cost reduction).
 The volume penalty of crossing $5.00 almost always exceeds the $0.11 per-unit margin sacrifice.
+The cost analysis is right about the dollar; it is silent about the threshold.

-2. If you must cross a threshold, go decisively past it: Do not sit at $5.09 (worst of both worlds -- you have triggered the threshold penalty but gained minimal margin).
+Do not sit at $5.09 (worst of both worlds: threshold penalty triggered, minimal margin gained).
 Go to $5.49 or $5.99 so the margin gain justifies the volume hit.
-The next "safe landing zone" is the price just below the next round number.
+The next safe landing zone is the price just below the next round number.

-3. Map your category's threshold structure: Not all categories have thresholds at the same points.
+Not every category has thresholds at the same points.
 In some categories, $2.50 is a critical threshold.
 In others, $3.00 matters but $2.50 does not.
-The sprint toolkit specifically includes "Price Thresholds" as one of eight key pricing analyses.
+Build the threshold map from your own scanner data before any meaningful price move.

-4. Retailer thresholds matter as much as consumer thresholds: Many retailers have "magic price points" for their promotional circulars (e.g., items featured at "$3.99 or less").
-Crossing these retailer-specific thresholds can cost you promotional support -- a secondary volume hit on top of the consumer response.
+Many retailers have magic price points for their promotional circulars (e.g., "items featured at $3.99 or less").
+Crossing these retailer-specific thresholds costs you promotional support, a secondary volume hit on top of the shopper response.
+Always check both consumer and retailer threshold maps.

 Continue exploring